 - Those who want to consolidate a series of small pensions into one easy to manage scheme.

-- Anyone with a total pension pot which is unlikely to ever be worth in excess of the current Lifetime Allowance (LTA) of £1m.
+- Anyone with a total pension pot which is unlikely ever to be worth more than the current Lifetime Allowance (LTA) of £1,073,100.

 It should be noted that LTA taxation is levied at between 25 and 55% on pension pots worth over £1m.
 For those in danger of breaching the LTA limit, there are alternative solutions such as QROPS.
 However, for smaller pots, or for those who don’t require pension benefit guarantees, SIPP investments are often a more appropriate option.

 Caution should be exercised with DB transfers.
-Every individual’s circumstances are different; what might be right for one isn’t necessarily right for all.
+Every individual’s circumstances are different; what might be right for one isn’t necessarily suitable for all.
 Examples include:

 - People whose health is a problem